AdobeDocs/analytics.pt-BR/help/implement/js-implementation/accelerated-mobile-pages.md

  </thead>
  <tbody>
   <tr>
-   <td colname="col1"> <p> O rastreamento de vídeo está disponível para os modelos <code>"adobeanalytics"</code> e <code>"adobeanalytics_nativeConfig"</code>? </p> </td>
+   <td colname="col1"> <p> Is video tracking available for either the <code> "adobeanalytics" </code> or <code> "adobeanalytics_nativeConfig" </code> template? </p> </td>
    <td colname="col2"> <p> No momento, não.
 O padrão da AMP é compatível somente com disparadores como "visible", "click" e "timer", e ainda não oferece suporte a disparadores explícitos para rastreamento de vídeo que possam ser escutados pela tag amp-analytics.
-Além disso, devido à tag <code>"adobeanalytics_nativeConfig"</code> poder ser carregada somente uma vez, ela não é compatível com a visualização de vídeo, que ocorre após o carregamento da AMP. </p> </td>
+Also, because the <code> "adobeanalytics_nativeConfig" </code> tag can only be loaded once, it is not compatible with video viewing which occurs after the AMP has loaded. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p>Você menciona que a inflação de visitante é menor para o modelo "<code>adobeanalytics_nativeConfig</code>" na sua comparação.
+   <td colname="col1"> <p>Você menciona que a inflação de visitante é menor para o modelo "<code> adobeanalytics_nativeConfig </code>" na sua comparação.
 O que isso quer dizer?
-O que pode causar a inflação de visitante na solução <code>"adobeanalytics"</code> ou <code>“adobeanalytics_nativeConfig”</code>? </p> </td>
+What would cause visitor inflation in either the <code> "adobeanalytics" </code> or the <code> “adobeanalytics_nativeConfig” </code> solution? </p> </td>
-   <td colname="col2"> <p>O modelo <code>“adobeanalytics”</code> não permite que o Adobe Analytics defina um cookie de identificação do visitante.
-Isso significa que todas as visitas e os visitantes da sua página de AMP serão tratados como uma nova e independente visita/visitante no conjunto de relatórios. </p> <p>No entanto, o modelo <code>“adobeanalytics_nativeConfig”</code> permite que o cookie de identificação do visitante do Adobe Analytics seja definido em quase todos os casos, exceto para novos visitantes que usam o Safari.
+   <td colname="col2"> <p>The <code> “adobeanalytics” </code> template does not allow Adobe Analytics to set a visitor identification cookie; this means all visits and visitors to your AMP page will be treated as a new and independent visit and visitor in your report suite. </p> <p>The <code> “adobeanalytics_nativeConfig” </code> template, however, allows the Adobe Analytics visitor identification cookie to be set in nearly all cases, except for new visitors using the Safari browser.
 Isso significa que quaisquer visitantes no Safari que não tenham visitado anteriormente o site de um editor serão mostrados inflados nos relatórios do Adobe Analytics. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Devo usar um conjunto de relatórios separado para AMPs? </p> </td>